 FTA's public transportation assistance program authorization is provided by federal transit law and Chapter 53 of Title 49, U.S. Code.
 The most recent authorization, the Bipartisan Infrastructure Law, was signed by President Biden on November 15, 2021.
 The legislation reauthorizes surface transportation programs for Fiscal Year 2022 through FY 2026.

 American Rescue Plan Act Apportionments

-American Rescue Plan funding will be disbursed through FTA apportionments to Urbanized Area, Rural Formula, Tribal Transit and Enhanced Mobility of Older Adults and Individuals with Disabilities programs.
+American Rescue Plan funding are disbursed through FTA apportionments to Urbanized Area, Rural Formula, Tribal Transit and Enhanced Mobility of Older Adults and Individuals with Disabilities programs.

 Fiscal Year 2021 CRRSAA Act Supplemental Public Transportation Apportionments and Allocations

-The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) includes $14 billion in supplemental appropriations allocated to support the transit industry during the COVID-19 public health emergency.
+The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) included $14 billion in supplemental appropriations allocated to support the transit industry during the COVID-19 public health emergency.
 See CRRSAA Act Apportionments.

 Fiscal Year 2020 FTA CARES ACT Supplemental Public Transportation Apportionments, Allocations and Grant Program Information

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides $25 billion to transit agencies to help to prevent, prepare for and respond to the COVID-19 pandemic.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided $25 billion to transit agencies to help to prevent, prepare for and respond to the COVID-19 pandemic.
 See CARES Act Apportionments.